Hurricane Begins Soon – Do You Have a Hurricane Preparedness Plan?

 - These same researchers are predicting that we’ll experience 18 tropical storms, nine of which may turn into hurricanes.
 Since both tropical storms and hurricanes spawn tornadoes, those are a danger as well, and yet another reason to practice your hurricane preparedness.

-Things to Know About Hurricane Preparedness Plans
+About Your Hurricane Preparedness Plan

 As with any emergency, the best thing that you can do to keep your family safe is prepare.
 That doesn’t just mean stocking water and canned tuna; you may not be able to leave your house for several days, you may not have any power or gas, or you may need to leave immediately.
 Regardless of the circumstance, you should be prepared in advance because stores tend to run out of food, water and building supplies several days before hurricanes hit.
 Also, if you need to leave, there are some things that you’ll want to prepare in advance.